Autism-friendly: Education

-Providing the best outcomes for a child on the autism spectrum may be difficult, complicated by each child's unique way of managing communication and interaction with others, associated disorders that make each child's situation unique, and emerging understandings of neurodiversity.
-Teacher effectiveness can be optimized based upon their awareness of the differences along the autism spectrum, acceptance that each child is unique, engagement of the child in social and educational activities and employment of teaching methods that are found to be helpful with people with developmental disability.
+Providing the best outcomes for an autistic child may be difficult, complicated by each child's unique way of managing communication and interaction with others, associated disorders that make each child's situation unique, and emerging understandings of neurodiversity.
+Teacher effectiveness can be optimized based upon their awareness of the differences amongst autistic people, acceptance that each child is unique, engagement of the child in social and educational activities and employment of teaching methods that are found to be helpful to developmentally disabled people.

-Teachers play a key role in the success of a student on the autism spectrum by helping them to understand directions, organize tasks and support their achievements.
+Teachers play a key role in the success of an autistic student by helping them to understand directions, organize tasks and support their achievements.
 One example is organizing and grouping materials together for activities in specific ways.

-Teachers give students with autism extra time to answer when they ask them a question.
-Children with autism take time to process information but they are listening and will respond.
+Teachers give autistic students extra time to answer when they ask them a question.
+Autistic children take time to process information but they are listening and will respond.

 Schools dedicated to being autism friendly, like Pathlight School in Singapore, designed their campus to offer students "dignity" in an autism-friendly environment.
 There the campus was architecturally designed, landscaped and the interior created with a simple color scheme.
 All of this helps to avoid triggering sensory overload.
 There is a high teacher to student ratio, a focus on nurturing, and a comprehensive life-skills training and education program.

-In regards to students who show a significant delay in acquiring academic and verbal communication skills, a parent may want to look into an Applied Behavior Analysis (ABA)-style placement for their child.
-According to Autism Speaks, ABA can be defined as: behavior analysis focuses on the principles that explain how learning takes place.
-Positive reinforcement is one such principle.
-When a behavior is followed by some sort of reward, the behavior is more likely to be repeated.
-Through decades of research, the field of behavior analysis has developed many techniques for increasing useful behaviors and reducing those that may cause harm or interfere with learning.
-This is just one example of programming for students with ASD.
-However, ABA has been classed as abusive to autistics by the autistic community on many occasions and has led to many autistics developing PTSD.

-Empathizing-systemizing theory
+Empathising–systemising theory

-Empathizing-systemizing theory with video technology can be used to present information in an autism-friendly way that promotes understanding.
+Empathising–systemising theory with video technology can be used to present information in an autism-friendly way that promotes understanding.
 For instance, computer applications or DVDs of actors making facial expressions to inform how body language provides clues about how someone might be feeling.
 Or, in the case of The Transporters, interesting items like trains are used to wear faces, drawing in the viewer into the faces.